Table of Contents

 1. Write Down Your Gratitudes In A Journal

 Make it a regular habit to remind yourself of the blessings, grace, advantages, and positive things you have.
-Setting aside time on a daily basis to recollect moments of thankfulness related to everyday occurrences, personal characteristics, or important persons in your life allows you to weave a lasting life theme of gratitude.
+Setting aside time daily to recollect moments of thankfulness related to everyday occurrences, personal characteristics, or important persons allows you to weave a lasting theme of gratitude.

 2. Keep In Mind The Negative

 It's good to recall the difficult moments you've gone through to be appreciative of your present situation.
 You create an obvious contrast in your mind when you recall how tough life used to be and how far you've gone, and this difference is fertile ground for gratitude.

 Use the Naikan meditation method to ponder three questions: